User Tools

 In the Image & Thumbnail Browser this will only happen if you have activated the slideshow with the [Spacebar].

-If not, you can use the up and down arrow keys ([↑] [↓]) to manually navigate to the previous or next folder.
+If you haven't, you can use the up and down arrow keys ([↑] [↓]) to manually navigate the Image & Thumbnail Browser to the previous or next folder.

 allowIntoWindows=yes/no

 MMP can play through all the media files on an entire drive.
-In the main MMP window this can include all images, all audio files and all video files.
+In the Main Media Window this can include all images, all audio files, all video files, or all audio & video files.

 In the Image & Thumbnail Browser's slideshow, this will include all images that MMP finds.